Weave Your World

 Not mockups.
 Not concepts.
 Real screenshots from the alpha.

-Select any word in your prose, right-click, and add it to your Codex as a character, item, location, or any entity type you’ve defined.
+Select any word in your prose, right-click, and add it to your Lexicon as a character, item, location, or any entity type you’ve defined.
+The scanner finds every mention you’ve already written, instantly.
 No upfront planning required.
-Discovery writers, this one’s for you.

 Living character sheets.